andraztori/marrakesh/architecture.md

 - When running multiple iterations, each scenario completes all its iterations before moving to the next scenario

 **Example Scenarios**:
-- `s_one.rs`: Basic marketplace dynamics with multiple campaigns and sellers
+- `HBabundance` (from `s_one.rs`): Basic marketplace dynamics with multiple campaigns and sellers, comparing scarce vs. abundant supply scenarios
-- `s_mrg_boost.rs`: Effect of seller boost factors on marketplace outcomes
+- `MRGboost` (from `s_mrg_boost.rs`): Effect of seller boost factors on marketplace outcomes
-- `s_mrg_dynamic_boost.rs`: Comparison of fixed vs. dynamic boost strategies
+- `MRGdynamicboost` (from `s_mrg_dynamic_boost.rs`): Comparison of fixed vs. dynamic boost strategies
-- `s_optimal.rs`: Comparison of multiplicative pacing, optimal bidding, cheater, and max margin strategies
+- `various` (from `s_various.rs`): Comparison of all bidding strategies (multiplicative pacing, optimal bidding, cheater, max margin, ALB)
-- `s_maxmargin_equality.rs`: Comparison of Optimal Bidding and Max Margin strategies (formerly `s_experiment.rs`).
-This scenario proves the equality of Max Margin and Optimal Bidding strategies.
+- `maxmargin_equality` (from `s_maxmargin_equality.rs`): Comparison of Optimal Bidding and Max Margin strategies.
+This scenario demonstrates that Max Margin and Optimal Bidding appear to be equivalent when configured correctly.

 ---